Activiti/Activiti/emergency-call-center/README.md

 <a name="compiling"></a>
 # Building the source code

-The source code of the project is available in this project.
+The source code of the project is available in this folder, more precisely in two subfolders: `emergency-call-center` implementing the Activiti process and `emergency-department` implementing the generic service for a Department, running on a Apache Tomcat instance.

-To compile it: clone the project into your environment, open a terminal and move into the `emergency-call-center` folder.
+To compile the `emergency-call-center` project, clone the project into your environment, open a terminal and move into the `emergency-call-center` sub-folder.
 Then execute `mvn clean compile` and `mvn package`.
 If you will see the `BUILD SUCCESS` message, move to the `target` forget and there you can find the `emergency-call-center-1.0.jar` file.

+To compile the `emergency-department` project, clone the project into your environment, open a terminal and move into the `emergency-department` sub-folder.
+Then execute the `package.sh` script, move to the `target` forget and there you can find the `emergency-department-1.0-SNAPSHOT.jar` file.

 <a name="screenshots"></a>
 # Screenshots